USMC1941/CS112-Rutgers/Assignments/Friends/README.md

    For example, `v=jane`, `x=sam`, and `w=bob`.

-   Finding all connectors in an undirected graph can be done using DFS (depth-first search), by keeping track of two additional quantities for every vertex v.
+   Finding all connectors in an undirected graph can be done using DFS (depth-first search), by keeping track of two additional quantities for every vertex `v`.
 These are:

    -  `dfsnum(v)`: This is the dfs number, assigned when a vertex is visited, dealt out in increasing order.
-   -  `back(v)`: This is a number that is initially assigned when a vertex is visited, and is equal to dfsnum, but can be changed later as follows:
+   -  `back(v)`: This is a number that is initially assigned when a vertex is visited, and is equal to `dfsnum`, but can be changed later as follows:
       -  When the DFS backs up from a neighbor, `w`, to `v`, if `dfsnum(v) > back(w)`, then `back(v)` is set to `min(back(v),back(w))`
       -  If a neighbor, `w`, is already visited then `back(v)` is set to `min(back(v),dfsnum(w))`